 A filmgoer sits down in the local cinema to watch an old movie: The beauty of the film was being horribly distorted due to the black scratches and spots which flashed across the screen.
 After about half an hour the filmgoer abruptly got up; taking a handkerchief out, walked up to the screen and rubbed furiously at the black spots.
 Of course, nothing was at all changed.
 The spots on the screen weren’t the problem.
 The spots on the projector were the real problem.
 And so it is for us in this world and in businesses across the world, we spend the majority of our time rubbing the screen and then we wonder why nothing changes.

 The consciousness of the leader affects the team

-Mental agility, attitude and emotional intelligence then become acutely important.
+Mental agility, attitude and emotionally intelligent practices then become acutely important.
 Expressing your negative emotions and feeling negative about or judging your team or members of your team is going to negatively impact them.
-As your level of consciousness grows as a leader, then you understand you can affect the energy of the team in a substantial and positive way.
+As your level of consciousness grows as a leader.
+You understand you can affect the energy of the team in a substantial and positive way.

-Building your team is never easy; transforming your team is more so, but it can be done.
+Building your team is never easy.
+Transforming your team is more so, but it can be done.
 One of the common ideas is that when embarking on transformation, resistance to change will be experienced.
-However, a thought provoking article by Eric B Dent and Susan Galloway Goldberg, of the George Washington University, challenges the belief in resistance to change.
-In effect, like quantum science is showing, the belief in resistance to change is a mental construct, and if adopted by the one responsible for the change, then it will so be experienced.
+However, a thought-provoking article by Eric B Dent and Susan Galloway Goldberg, of the George Washington University, challenges the belief in resistance to change.
+In effect, like quantum science is showing, the belief in resistance to change is a mental construct.
+If adopted by the one responsible for the change, then it will so be experienced.

 The Centre for Creative Leadership, in its research paper entitled Transforming Your Organisation state in no uncertain terms the responsibility of the leader to effect the transformation, not by rubbing the spots on the screen as we have been used to, but by cleaning the projector, change within the leader is at the heart of the transformation.
 Their findings show: